Building a Mobile Chat App Using Realm – Data Architecture

 Again, there's some complexity to ensure that the

 Userobject for all conversation members contains the full list of members.
-Once more, a back end Realm trigger handles this.
+Once more, a back end Atlas Trigger handles this.

 This is how the iOS app opens a User Realm: